Reducing Security Vulnerabilities for Parking Management Systems

 While the bad guys might initially intend on hacking to access free parking, they might be tempted by the other information you have while they are at it.

-The good news is that a good parking management solution has built-in security features that offers organizations a level of protection.
+The good news is that a good parking management solution has built-in security features that offer organizations a level of protection.
 However, how you use that software and the policies you implement for its use are more important than the security features themselves.

 Protecting Your Data